DataVisHub/gojs-course/lessons/lesson-10-layers-and-zorder.md

 Let's see an example and implement it in our app:

 In previous lessons, we created group templates to organize parts of the royal family.
-Now, let’s implement a toggle that allows us to hide the groups themselves while keeping their member nodes visible.
+Now, let's implement a toggle that allows us to hide the groups themselves while keeping their member nodes visible.
 This can be particularly useful when generating an image of the diagram — a feature we explored in Lesson 8 of this course.

-One way to control the visibility of all groups is by assigning them to a specific layer and modifying that layer’s properties.
+One way to control the visibility of all groups is by assigning them to a specific layer and modifying that layer's properties.

-First, let's create a new Layer on the diagram by adding `addLayers.ts` file in the `diagram` directory with the following contents:
+First, let's create a new layer on the diagram by adding an `add-layers.ts` file in the `diagram` directory with the following contents:

 ```typescript